JiangengDong/CoMPNetX/README.md

 The project mainly depends on two libraries: OMPL and OpenRAVE.
 The OMPL library provides an framework of sample-based motion planning problem.
 The OpenRAVE is used as a simulation environment for rigid body calculation.

-## Version of libraries
+## Dependencies

-- OpenRAVE: 0.9
+- OpenRAVE: 0.9.0
 - OMPL: 1.4.2
 - Boost: 1.58
+- ROS Kinetic
+- ROS package
+  - or_urdf
+  - baxter_description
+- CoMPS: using their openrave models

 ## How to run